ColfaxResearch/CanonicalStratification/README.md

 # CanonicalStratification

 Library for canonical stratification of simplicial complexes.
-This code is a companion to the publication "Algorithmic Stable Stratifications of Simplicial Complexes".
+This code is a companion to the publication "Algorithmic Canonical Stratifications of Simplicial Complexes".

 # Installation